acSpinoza/ekogito/wp-content/plugins/forms-contact/readme.txt

 ==Adding a form==

 **Step 1.
-Creating form**
+Creating forms**

-### 1.1 form
+### 1.1 Form

-From this admin page you may start creating your form, add new form pressing on "add new" form or  + sign inside the form next to each form title - Form
+From the admin page of the form builder you may start creating your form.
+There are two ways of creating a new form: pressing the "add new" form or + sign inside the form next to each form title.

+The form builder tools gives an opportunity to change the names of the forms - press the pencil icon and write the new name and gives the ready fields or buttons.

-Get start with the black button called "ADD SIMPLE FIELDS" from this toggle option you may choose what kind of field you add in your form. as soon as you click to add any of them you may see a block of the field with 3 labels, - Form pencil - edit sheets - duplicate bin - delete
+The black button called "ADD SIMPLE FIELDS" from this toggle option contains different kinds of fields to add in your form.

+As soon as you click to add any of them you may see a block of the field with 3 labels, - Form pencil - edit sheets - duplicate bin - delete.
+Next to the “ADD SIMPLE FIELDS” toggle you can see the “READY-TO-GO FIELDS”.

+This form builder option includes address, phone,  data, name, policy and agreement ready fields which are possible to customize.

+**Drag and drop functionality**

+* The arrangement of the fields of the form builder fields arrangement is quite easy: drag the field with the left click and drop it to the required place.

+**Making two columns with drag and drop**

+* Drag the field and drop it next to another field on the right.

 **Custom Text**